particle-iot/docs/src/content/tutorials/diagnostics/device-vitals.md

 additional [cellular networking vitals](#cellular-vitals-new).

-The device collects a variety of metrics that probe different areas that could impact successfull device communications.
+The device collects a variety of metrics that probe different areas that could impact successful device communications.
 The Vitals Dashboard takes some of the most important health metrics relayed by the device and graphs them for quick diagnosis capabilities.
 The Vitals Dashboard visualizes the following metrics: